ellysh/video-game-bots/ClickerBots/output-device-capture.md

 **FFLocalizeChanges** function can be effective alternative for the AutoIt provided **PixelChecksum**.
 It works more reliable and provide more information about the happened changes.

+Functions of the **FastFind** library supports a work with the overlapped but not minimized windows.
+Most of them have a windows handle parameter to specify a window for analyzing.
+Also the functions works correctly with fullscreen DirectX windows.

+### ImageSearch Library

 >>> Continue here

-TODO: Is FastFind works with overlapped window?
+TODO: Is ImageSearch works with overlapped window?

-TODO: Is FastFind works with DirectX fullscreen mode?
+TODO: Is ImageSearch works with DirectX fullscreen mode?

-### ImageSearch Library

-## DirectX Output Capture